MatthewCondon/Commercial_Vessel_FIR/Methodology/VDR/YDVR-04N/Miscellaneous/README.md

 # Summary
-This directory contains extra scripts that may assist analysis.
+This directory contains extra scripts that may assist analysis of the YDVR-04N Voyage Recorder.